Building Our Future

 Reed Hilderbrand was recognized with the 2017 Excellence Award in Analysis and Planning from the Boston Society of Landscape Architects for its ongoing work at the Betty and Edward Marcus Sculpture Park at Laguna Gloria.

 Phase I, officially breaking ground in March 2018, will increase accessibility and enhance experiences with art through a more visible and inviting entrance experience and enhancements to pedestrian safety.
 This will include building a series of new WELCOME PAVILIONS and COVERED TERRACES that include:

 - Shaded orientation and gathering spaces

 - A Café and Visitor Center, including an art-filled design shop

 - New restroom and locker facilities

-Also in 2017, as part of Phase I of the Master Plan, The Contemporary Austin has begun the process of removing invasive shrubs, vines, and trees from throughout Laguna Gloria’s fourteen acres.
+In 2017, as part of Phase I of the Master Plan, The Contemporary Austin also began the process of removing invasive shrubs, vines, and trees from throughout Laguna Gloria’s fourteen acres.
 The INVASIVE SPECIES REMOVAL PROJECT will leave a dramatic mark on the landscape that will:

 - Open sightlines for outdoor sculptures